7heMC/SteadierState/README.md

 ### Directive Examples
 To provide an understanding of how these **Directives** can be used please examine the following examples.

+#### Example: How can I boot my SteadierState PC to WindowsPE for diagnostics image running "*Rollback Mode*"?

+  1. Assume that D: is the drive containing the image.vhd, snapshot.vhd, and the \srsdirectives folder.
+  2. Boot the PC up which will be in the pristine state of deployment.
+  3. Apply the configuration adjustments desired.
+  4. Open a Command Prompt window **as an Administrator**.
+  5. In the Command Prompt window opened in **step 3.**, run the following command `echo > D:\srsdirectives\noauto.txt`.
+  6. Reboot the PC and the next boot should be to WindowsPE with the "*noauto*" directive.

+#### Example: How can I boot my SteadierState PC to WindowsPE for diagnostics image running "*Delta Mode*"?

+  1. Assume that D: is the drive containing the image.vhd, snapshot.vhd, and the \srsdirectives folder.
+  2. Boot the PC up which will be in the pristine state of deployment.
+  3. Apply the configuration adjustments desired.
+  4. Open a Command Prompt window **as an Administrator**.
+  5. In the Command Prompt window opened in **step 3.**, run the following command `echo > D:\srsdirectives\noauto.txt`.
+  6. In the Command Prompt window opened in **step 3.**, run the following command `C:\srs\bcddefault.cmd`.
+  7. Reboot the PC and the next boot should be to WindowsPE with the "*noauto*" directive.

 #### Example: How can I upgrade my SteadierState PC base image running "*Rollback Mode*"?

   1. Assume that D: is the drive containing the image.vhd, snapshot.vhd, and the \srsdirectives folder.